Interview – Zach Galligan

 zach 2

-CrypticRock.com – You have been involved in film for over thirty years now acting.
+CrypticRock.com – You have been involved in film for over thirty years now.
 Many remember you from your leading role in Gremlins back in 1984 which is in fact adored by many fans.
-First off how did the role Billy Peltzer come about for you?
+First off, how did the role of Billy Peltzer come about for you?

 Zach Galligan – Just a simple series of auditions.
-Three times, third time I screen tested with Phoebe Cates and Steven Spielberg took a look of the footage and liked the chemistry between the two of us.
+Three times, the third time I screen tested with Phoebe Cates and Steven Spielberg took a look at the footage and liked the chemistry between the two of us.
 That was it, it was actually a pretty easy part to get.

 CrypticRock.com – Wow, that seemed to happen relatively smoothly.
 Was there any other competition at the time for the role?